madcerto/rust-game-server/README.md

-# rust-game-server
+# Rust Game Server
-Rust code for a simple game server, useable as a crate.
+This is a Rust crate for creating game servers.
+It handles connections and lets you hook up to it for events.